scraed/2026/_posts/2026-04-27-rethinking-diffusion-langevin.md

 The **VAE perspective** treats the forward diffusion process as an encoder that adds noise to the data and the reverse process as a decoder that removes noise, with the Evidence Lower Bound (ELBO) serving as the training objective <d-cite key="Luo2022UnderstandingDM"></d-cite><d-cite key="Ho2020DenoisingDP"></d-cite>.
 This framework is straightforward for those familiar with VAEs.
 However, it is not obvious why the iterative denoising in diffusion models outperforms the one-step decoding typical of ordinary VAEs.

-The **score-based perspective** <d-cite key="Song2020ScoreBasedGM"></d-cite> places a clearer emphasis on the paired relationship between the forward and reverse processes, which makes diffusion models superior.
-It typically introduces the forward process first, and then directly presents the reverse process by referencing Anderson (1982) <d-cite key="Anderson1982ReversetimeDE"></d-cite> without derivation.
-Understanding the derivation of the reverse process usually requires familiarity with advanced math concepts such as the Kolmogorov backward equations, which makes it less accessible.
+The **score-based perspective** <d-cite key="Song2020ScoreBasedGM"></d-cite> places a clearer emphasis on the paired relationship between the forward and reverse processes, which contributes to the superiority of diffusion models.
+It typically introduces the forward process first, then directly presents the reverse process by referencing Anderson (1982) <d-cite key="Anderson1982ReversetimeDE"></d-cite> without derivation.
+Understanding the derivation of the reverse process usually requires familiarity with advanced mathematical concepts such as the Kolmogorov backward equations, which makes it less accessible.
 Additionally, the score matching objective is specifically tailored for score models, making it less straightforward to generalize to other approaches such as flow matching models.

 A third valuable viewpoint is the **flow-based perspective** <d-cite key="liu2022flow"></d-cite>, which has rapidly gained popularity in modern diffusion models.
 Although this approach is theoretically equivalent to both the VAE and score-based frameworks <d-cite key="gao2025diffusion"></d-cite>, it distinguishes itself by highlighting a clear and intuitive straight-line interpolation between data and noise.
 This conceptual clarity makes the flow-based perspective accessible and attractive.
 However, its simplicity can be misleading: it can give the impression that it is a fundamentally simpler model rather than an equivalent reformulation of other perspectives.